papyri/site-docs/gtypes.md

 _Example PN Link:_ [P.Leid.Inst.79](https://papyri.info/hgv/38784/source)

-For inline dot(s) that fill space or which coordinate entries in a register.
+For in-line dot(s) that fill space or which coordinate entries in a register.
 Enter the character separately for each dot.
 NB: For a dot in the left margin, use `*dot*`; for a horizontal line used to coordinate entries in a register, use `*dash*`.
 Not yet supported by EpiDoc stylesheet.

 ***